ankitk50/PatentTools/README.md

 # PatentTools
-This includes Tools for scraping patent data from google patents and Patent Ranking Tools
+This includes tools for scraping patent data from google patents.This is included in ## reponse_patents.
+An multi-dimensional classification algorithm using logistic regression and decision trees for ranking of a patent is provided in ## observation_analysis.